jensjacobt/lintalist-for-math/readme.md

   bundles/clips/ folder, and open a snippet creation dialog with some code that should not be changed.
 When the snippet is called, it will paste the contents of the copied clipboard to the open program.
-Please note that this does not consistens paste math copied from Maple -- after a computer reboot the formatting will not be correct.</dd>
+Please note that this does not consistently paste math copied from Maple – after a computer reboot the formatting will not be correct.</dd>

   <dt>Paste Pure Text (Win + V)</dt>